kebman/dupe-finder-py/README.md

 ## Future Ideas
 After data is collected, it could be prudent to prune the database of non-dupes.
 A bash or python script can then be made to automagically erase the dupes by some systemation or another.
 I never got that far, and I don't really want to make any promises I can't keep either, as this was more of a fun hobby project for me in order to learn Python.
 Still hope you enjoy it! ^^

+## Love
+If you liked this project, consider donating a few hundred bitcoins to 1B7axexG6avxtexusiCETzhqeHtAhqtasc :D

 Feel free to copy and edit the code, as per BSD3 license.